 His voice was very quiet.

 If you pass that spot now, where the river meets the road, just beyond the bridge, you will see that that the tiny house is still there.
-The additions have fallen away, and the garden is no more, but the main structure still stands, and so do the strange shelves in the leafy trees that bow in around it.
+The additions have fallen away, and the garden is all wildflowers, but the main structure still stands, and so do the shelves in the trees that bow in around it.
 They’re filled with books, which people borrow or steal.
 Sometimes they leave new ones, too.

 Pilgrims still come from far away to seek his blessing.
 He is the keeper of traveler’s tales, patron of the patient, and protector of small children.